I front the Next Billionaires special season on the BBC, June-August 2014, including presenting Business Daily on BBC World Service, 13 June 2014.

 I present Business Daily on BBC World Service on China's shadow banks, 6 March 2014.

-I present Business Daily on BBC World Service on London as global financial centre, 26 February 2014.
+I present Business Daily on BBC World Service on London as an international financial centre, 26 February 2014.

 I present Business Daily on BBC World Service on if women should run the world economy, 11 February 2014.